-The District of Columbia recently enacted a law that requires a bus from any US state or Canadian province used for travel of a chartered party with a seating capacity of greater than fifteen (15) passengers to obtain one of the following:
+The District of Columbia law requires a bus from any US state or Canadian province used for travel of a chartered party with a seating capacity of greater than fifteen (15) passengers to obtain one of the following:

 - Register as a Class B commercial vehicle and obtain a DC Trip Permit*, or

 Vehicle owners must be in compliance with the chartered bus law prior to entering the District of Columbia.
 The chartered bus law became effective on March 14, 2007.

 *Additionally, Trip Permits are issued in lieu of apportioned or full registration in accordance with the International Registration Plan, Article V, Section 525.

 A motor carrier or bus that is owned by a governmental entity or registered as a government vehicle is exempt from IRP regulations.
 Those vehicles are not required to carry a trip permit.
 Displaying a federal or state government license plate on the truck, van, or bus is one way to show the vehicle meets this exemption.
 Note that vehicles, including school buses, contracted by the government are not exempt from IRP and must obtain a trip permit if not apportioned.
 However, vehicles, including school buses, leased long-term by the government with the option to purchase are exempt and do not have to obtain a trip permit.

 For more information on registering a bus in the IRP program, please contact your state Department of Motor Vehicles.
 Here is a list of offices provided by the International Registration Plan, Inc.